Background pattern

 • Weight gain

-Your doctor will regularly monitor you for the occurrence of any of these side effects and ensure that you are taking the lowest dose of this combination of medicines to control your asthma.
+Your doctor will regularly monitor you for the appearance of any of these adverse effects and ensure that you are taking the lowest dose of this combination of medicines to control your asthma.

 • Changes in behavior, such as hyperactivity and irritability (although these effects occur mainly in children).

-• Irregular or irregular heartbeats or that the heart has extra beats (arrhythmias).
-Consult your doctor, but do not stop taking Amaira unless your doctor tells you to.
+• Uneven or irregular heartbeats or extra heartbeats (arrhythmias).
+Consult your doctor, but do not stop taking Amaira unless your doctor tells you to do so.

-• Fungal infection of the esophagus (throat), which can cause difficulty swallowing.
+• Fungal infection in the esophagus (throat), which can cause difficulty swallowing.

-• Depression or aggression (is more likely to occur in children).
+• Depression or aggression (it is more likely that these effects will appear in children).

 • Blurred vision